PennGCB/python_bootcamp_2020/HW_files/HW_week_5/ReadMe.md

 To set up the conda environment needed for HW5, please run the following:
 	conda env create -f hw5_env.yml

-To activate the environment, run:
+To activate the environment, run:\n
 	conda activate hw5

 If creating the environment above fails, please try the following: